Aquinas Academy Building on Success— The Next STORY

 In June 2021, Aquinas Academy will break ground on a new $4.9 million dollar lower/middle school building, which will benefit students of all ages!

-Please consider helping us to add another “STORY” to our success by giving now, or, during our Days of Giving from November 27 - December 1!
+Please consider helping us to add another “STORY” to our success by a one-time gift or 1-3 year pledge.

 Gift Recognition Levels